blazejkustra/dynamode/README.md

 ### Global

-* [X] Way to override properties when getting/updating/putting in Model
+* [X] Way to override properties when getting/updating/putting in Entity
 * [X] Improve how ddb and table is passed over
-* [X] Return whole request instead of mapped values in Model
+* [X] Return whole request instead of mapped values in Entity
 * [X] Change license to MIT
 * [ ] Add SEPARATOR to global settings, add dependsOn to global settings to throw/warn when updating
 * [ ] Add logging possibility